 BUNKER PRICES: G20-VLSFO Index Rallies

-Bunker fuel prices advanced at most ports on Wednesday, with global average VLSFO prices climbing and recovering some of the previous day's losses.
+Bunker fuel prices advanced at most ports on Monday, with global average VLSFO prices reversing a decline seen in the previous session.

-On Thursday morning Brent crude futures were trading down by $0.30/bl at $90.30/bl as of 9:30 AM in London.
-In metric tonne terms that would be equivalent to a $2.26/mt fall in bunker prices.
+On Tuesday morning Brent crude futures were trading up by $0.53/bl at $91.17/bl as of 9:53 AM in London.
+In metric tonne terms that would be equivalent to a $3.99/mt rise in bunker prices.